 This method is a preference of companies that sell luxury goods.
 To purchase their products, you must approach their dealership.
 A good example here can be the Mercedes Benz car brand.

 These channels are all about how to distribute products to customers.
-As a distributor, you obtain goods, store them, and then sell to customers via a distribution channel.
-Different channels include:
+As a distributor, you obtain goods, store them, and then sell them to customers via a distribution channel.
+Different channels include the following levels:

 If you are a wholesaler, you need a product distribution strategy that works for your business.
 There are different types of systems, but some may not work for your business.
 The system that might work for you might not help the next wholesaler.
 You can opt for direct marketing via telemarketing and product catalogs or choose eCommerce marketing.
 It can be trial and error at first, but eventually, you will discover the best strategy for your business.
 Briefly, you should:

-Ensure you find out who your target customers are, what they need from you, and how soon they want it delivered and where
+Ensure you find out who your target customers are, what they need from you, how soon they want it delivered, and where

 If you sell perishable goods or daily-use products, by all means, choose a direct channel.
 On the other hand, if you deal with non-perishable goods, choose indirect marketing channels.
 More to the point, select your intermediaries wisely.